Decipher/textimage/README.txt

     - setCaching($caching) - if set to TRUE, the image will be cached for future access; otherwise, the image will be stored in textimage_store/uncached and deleted on cron run.
 Defaults to TRUE.
+// @todo revise
-    - node($node) - a node entity.
-It is used for resolving the tokens in the text effects.
+//    - node($node) - a node entity.
+It is used for resolving the tokens
+//      in the text effects.
-    - sourceImageFile($source_image_file) - a file entity.
-It is used for resolving the tokens in the text effects.
+//    - sourceImageFile($source_image_file) - a file entity.
+It is used for resolving
+//      the tokens in the text effects.
     - setTargetUri($target_uri) - specifies the URI where the textimage file should be stored.
 Allows to bypass the automatic URI generation performed by Textimage.
 NOTE: It disables caching, as, given an URI, there is no